MIT Jameel Clinic: AI Cures initiative

 In 2020, during the COVID-19 pandemic, the MIT Jameel Clinic launched the AI Cures initiative to apply AI techniques to the discovery of effective therapeutics for the disease, and the development of medical devices.
 The AI Cures initiative is in partnership with the Patrick J. McGovern Foundation, the Defense Advanced Research Projects Agency (DARPA), and the Walter Reed Army Institute of Research (WRAIR).

 In September and October 2020, the MIT Jameel Clinic convened two conferences, on data-driven clinical solutions for COVID-19, and on drug discovery.

 Audacious Project award

 In June 2020, The Audacious Project (formerly the TED Prize), housed at TED and supported by The Bridgespan Group, selected Professor Collins and an MIT Jameel Clinic team, including Professor Barzilay, for funding.
 Building on the halicin discovery, the Audacious Project funding will support the MIT Jameel Clinic's response to the antibiotic resistance crisis through the development of new classes of antibiotics to protect patients against some of the world's deadliest bacterial pathogens.

 Ragon Institute collaboration

 In July 2021, a gift from Mark Schwartz enabled the MIT Jameel Clinic to partner with the Ragon Institute (a collaboration between Massachusetts General Hospital, Harvard University and MIT) and the MIT Schwarzman College of Computing to create a collaborative initiative for AI and immunology.

+Jameel Clinic AI Hospital Network

+With a GBP 3.5m grant from Wellcome Trust, the MIT Jameel Clinic is teaming up with hospitals around the globe to bring AI into mainstream healthcare.
+To date, the network has extended to 41 hospitals in 13 countries.
+In providing free access to AI tools, the Jameel Clinic aims to contribute the expertise of its researchers to empower healthcare systems by accelerating the mainstream usage of AI tools on a global scale.

+Discovery of abaucin

+On 25 May 2023, the MIT Jameel Clinic's faculty leads for life sciences, Jim Collins, and for AI, Regina Barzilay, and colleagues published a paper in Nature Chemical Biology announcing the deep learning-guided discover of abaucin, an antibiotic targeting Acinetobacter baumannii, one of the WHO's top-three deadliest bacteria in the world.